 The content for your brand’s FB page should be a mix of news, jokes, inspiration messages, videos, etc. Do not shy away from sharing the good stuff from the internet.
 Even if it means sharing some content from your competitor’s website.

-You are doing your brand a favour by picking content from other pages (with their links added to the share).
+You are doing your brand a favor by picking content from other pages (with their links added to share).

 Facebook users like all social media users are suckers for good content.
 Even if the content does not originally come from your website, it establishes your brand’s page as a page which provides relevant interesting content.

 One of the biggest setbacks for any brand establishing its presence on Facebook is to see their campaign generate little or no interest from their user base.